objcio/articles/2015-02-09-photo-extension.md

 interactive editing phase can operate at a lower resolution, ensuring that your extension remains responsive and energy efficient.

-The below shows and implementation of this method:
+The below shows an implementation of this method:

     func startContentEditingWithInput(contentEditingInput: PHContentEditingInput?,
                                       placeholderImage: UIImage) {